knokko/vk-boiler/docs/methods.md

 The following utilities are/were made for `vk-boiler` internally, but you are free to use it in applications as well.

+### Math functions
+- You can use `BoilerMath.nextMultipleOf(value, alignment)`
+to find the smallest integer multiple of `alignment` that is greater than or equal to `value`.
+As the name suggests, this can be useful when working with buffer alignment requirements.

 ### Set functions
 - You can use `CollectionHelper.createSet(a, b, c)` to create a `Set` containing the elements `a`, `b`, and `c`.